Maple syrup on the way!

 Outdoorsguy

-20 thoughts on “Maple syrup on the way!”
+20 Replies to “Maple syrup on the way!”

 1. I have been buying syrup from a local guy for years now and he has a modern gas fired, reverse osmosis system.
 Last year I was given a bottle of syrup produced outdoors in a kettle over a wood fire.
 OMG what a difference.
 Thicker ,sweeter, and that distinct smoke flavour .Now I know why syrup never seemed as good as when I was a kid.